luissanches/ekreative_task_test/README.md

 ## Installation/deployment instructions

-> **Requirements**: NodeJS `lts/fermium (v.14.15.0)`.
+> **Requirements**: NodeJS `v.14.15.0` or greater.

 ### Configuring the dependencies

-- Configure an Aws credential with grant to access S3 Bucket, DynamoDB, Lamda, and API Gateway `aws configure`
+- Configure an Aws credential with grant to access S3 Bucket, DynamoDB, Lamda, and API Gateway through `aws configure`
-- Create a S3 bucket
+- Create a S3 bucket to save images
 - Configure BUCKET_NAME variable with created S3 bucket in serverless.ts file.
+- Create the tables Categories and Products in DynamoDB.
+Use Id as a Partitio key for both tables.
+- Configure CATEGORIES_TABLE and PRODUCTS_TABLE variables in serverless.ts file.
 - (Optional) Configure the public access + static websit hosting for image validation.
 In that case you can configure BUCKET_URL variable the S3 bucket base URL in serverless.ts file.
-- Create the tables Categories and Products in DynamoDB.
-Use Id as a Partitio key for both tables.
-- You can configure CATEGORIES_TABLE and PRODUCTS_TABLE variables in serverless.ts file.

 ### Using NPM